tkulka/tuna-bundle/README.md

         TheCodeine\AdminBundle\BundleDependencyRegisterer::register($bundles);

+3. Import Tuna config:

+        imports:
+            - { resource: '@TheCodeineAdminBundle/Resources/config/config.yml' }

-3. Migrate db
+4. Migrate db

         doctrine:migrations:diff && doctrine:migrations:migrate

-4. Add routing
+5. Add routing

         # app/config/routing.yml

         the_codeine_tuna_admin:
             resource: "@TheCodeineAdminBundle/Resources/config/routing.yml"

-5. Change editor config to (will be changed in next releases)
+6. Change editor config to (will be changed in next releases)

         the_codeine_admin:
             components:
                 editor:
                     wysiwyg_style_dir: '%kernel.root_dir%/../vendor/tuna-cms/tuna-bundle/Resources/public/sass/editor'

-6. Override config
+7. Override config

-Tuna injects some basic configs, but feel free to override them (be aware that you can broke some of functionalities by this).
+Tuna injects some basic configs, but feel free to override them (be aware that you can brake some of functionalities by this).
 For newest config defaults check [Resources/config/config.yml](Resources/config/config.yml).
 This file also includes [Resources/config/security.yml](Resources/config/security.yml), so be sure to clear your security.yml file, or override some parts.